fatbobman/ObservableDefaults/README.md

 - `userDefaults`: The `UserDefaults` instance to use (default is `.standard`).
 - `ignoreExternalChanges`: If `true`, the instance ignores external `UserDefaults` changes (default is `false`).
 - `prefix`: A prefix for all `UserDefaults` keys associated with this class.
+The prefix must not contain '.' characters.

 #### Example Usage